-Today is free to soak up the atmosphere of Trinidad, relax by the hotel pool, or join an optional excursion to explore the surrounding areas.
+Today is free to soak up the atmosphere of Trinidad, simply relax, or join an optional excursion to explore the surrounding areas.
 We offer the option to join a Catamaran trip, embarking from the beach of Playa Ancon and sailing the Caribbean to the small island of Cayo Macho (or Cayo Blanco depending on availability) to lunch on fresh seafood amongst tame iguanas and tree rats.
-Alternatively we can walk the 'El Cubano' trail in the nearby national park or join a horse-riding excursion.
+Alternatively you can walk the 'El Cubano' trail in the nearby national park or join a horse-riding excursion.

 This morning we set off for a city tour of old and new Havana, Cuba's capital and the largest city in the Caribbean.
 Havana is a busy, bustling, energetic capital.
 The area of Old Havana is often described as a living museum, with its marvellous monuments, cathedrals and palaces.
 This is the finest surviving Spanish colonial complex in the Americas.
 Preserved by a combination of minimal war damage, post-revolution restoration work and the millions of dollars invested since it was declared a UNESCO World Heritage site in 1982.
 During our tour we also visit the glitzier Miramar district and the Plaza de la Revolution with its images of the Cuban Revolution.
 We'll stop for lunch at one of Hemingway's old haunts, La Bodeguita del Medio, where traditional food, drink and music give us a typically warm Cuban welcome.
 In the early evening we will have a demonstration on how to make the perfect Mojito!
 With a cocktail to loosen us up we take our salsa class.
 Salsa is integral to the Cuban way of life and during this lesson, where each person will be partnered with a local Cuban, we get the opportunity to perfect some of the basic moves for our final night in Havana.

-This morning is free to relax or do some last minute sightseeing in Havana before those on group flights transfer to the airport in the afternoon.
+This morning is free to relax or do some last minute sightseeing in Havana's old town before those on group flights transfer to the airport in the afternoon.